 Named for their gangly legs, crane flies only live for 10 to 15 days as adults.
 The majority of their life is spent as larvae.

 Larvae are either aquatic or terrestrial depending on the species (there are 1,500 species in North America).
-Both feed on decaying plants, dead leaves, fungi and roots in moist habitats–such as on the bottom of a stream or pond, or in mud or wet moss near water.
+Both larvae feed on decaying plants, dead leaves, fungi and roots in moist habitats–such as on the bottom of a stream or pond, or in mud or wet moss near water.

-When full grown, the aquatic larvae will crawl from the water and burrow into the mud or soil.
+When full grown, the aquatic larvae will crawl from the water and burrow into mud or soil.
 Terrestrial species stay where they are to pupate.
 The pupal stage is brief compared to the larval stage.

 Adult crane flies typically emerge in spring or fall during a period of 25-30 days.
-The synchronization of hatching results in swarms of males ‘dancing’ around for a female.
+The synchronization of hatching results in swarms of males “dancing” around for a female.
 The sole purpose of an adult crane fly is to mate to create the next generation.

 Flight pattern is one of the two ways to tell an adult male from a female.
 Males fly erratically with undulations and spiral rotations.
 Females fly more steadily in a direct flight path.

 The other way to tell males from females in the posterior (rear) end of their abdomen.
 The end of the abdominal segment on a male is rounded while the female has a tapered ovipositor (egg laying organ).
 The ovipositor looks like a stinger but the female doesn’t sting.
-Instead the female with stick the ovipositor into the soil or underwater to lay eggs.
+Instead the female will stick the ovipositor into the soil or underwater to lay eggs.

 Upon close inspection of both males and females, you will notice a pair of stemmed knobs behind the wings.
 These drumsticks, called halteres, are a vestigial second pair of wings and are used for balance.